MaxYPro/CETS-Project/README.md

 ## 📜 License

-This project is for **educational purposes** as part of the FdSc / Cert HE Computing course at **Elizabeth School of London**.
+This project is licensed under the [MIT License](./LICENSE).
-Not intended for commercial use.
+You are free to use, modify, and distribute this project for personal or commercial purposes.